ArnaudBuchholz/reserve/README.md

 * **schema** *(optional)* a mapping validation schema, see [below](#schema) for the proposed syntax

 * **method** *(optional)* a comma separated string or an array of [HTTP verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) that indicates which methods are implemented.
-When no value is provided, REserve considers that any verbs is supported.
+When no value is provided, REserve considers that any verb is supported.

 * **validate** *(optional)* an [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) method that validates mapping definition, it will be called with two **parameters**:
   - **mapping** the mapping being validated